 A Cautionary Tale of Clickbait (#5 Might Shock You!)

-Have you been here?
+Have you been tricked with clickbait?
 While browsing the web or social media, an eye-catching headline causes you to stop scrolling.
 The title might annoy you, but you still click through anyway.
 If you recognize this scenario, it’s likely that you’ve seen a clickbait headline.
 Clickbait ads and titles can be very effective when done correctly, but they can also backfire.

 It’s possible to use clickbait ads and attractive headlines to boost your website traffic.
 Here are five tips that will help you use clickbait-y headlines to your advantage:

-1. Use Original and Creative Titles, but Don’t Be Misleading
+1. Clickbait Headlines and Titles: Don’t Be Misleading

 One of the biggest reasons why many readers dislike clickbait-y articles is because the headlines often don’t accurately represent the content.
 When crafting your headline, be sure that your content delivers what the reader expects.
 Never publish a headline simply to entice readers into clicking through – doing so will foster distrust among those who may be potential customers.